cmk/rings/README.md

 In the first case, we are led to rings (imperfectly captured in `Num`), while in the second we are led to dioids: a (unital) dioid is a (unital) semiring R = (R, 0, 1, +, *) such that the preorder on R wrt + engenders a total order.
 Often this ordering arises because + is idempotent (e.g. `mean :: Fractional a => a -> a -> a`) or selective (e.g. `max :: Ord a => a -> a -> a`, `<|> :: Maybe a -> Maybe a -> Maybe a` etc).

 So ordering is the defining property of dioids, and it gives rise to a sup topology (i.e. residuation) useful for solving 'linear' algebra problems in many applications in computer science, ranging from control theory to regular languages and Kleene algebras to shortest path algorithms using tropical dioids (e.g. max-plus).
 Dioids are also generalizations of distributive lattices and quantales, which have been studied extensively in mathematics and logic.
-The `codistributive` identity in `Data.Semiring.Property` provides the link between the two families.
+The `codistributive` identity in `Data.Ring.Property` provides the link between the two families.

 Finally, it's worth noting that dioids encompass many of the various 'left-catch' laws in Haskell-land (e.g. `pure a <|> x ≡ pure`) as a result of the following positivity condition: